FERNS

 Order Polypodiophyta

 • Light: Ferns are understory plants that prefer low to medium light levels depending on species.
-Try to find an east or north room for your fern to thrive in.
+Try to find a naturally lit east or north room for your fern to thrive in.

 Temperature: 55-75 F